-Is it possible to scuba dive when partially sighted?
+Is it possible to learn scuba diving partially sighted?
 We talk to GTS member Hayley Kennedy to find out more!

 I remember heading out for my first open water dives being really nervous when we got in the water and not really enjoying the experience of kneeling on the bottom at about 7m waiting for my turn to do my skills.
-I also struggled to stay down and stay in the same place.
+It was also a struggle to stay down and stay in the same place.
 I guess this is the same for everyone, but you don’t realise this at the time.
-I was glad I’d tried diving, but that never again was I ever going to take my mask off underwater!!!
+I was glad I’d tried diving, but that never again was I ever going to take my mask off underwater!
 How wrong could I have been?

-The DM course was pretty intense, first I had to start by doing my Rescue and EFR courses, before getting into the skill sets and exercises.
+The DM course was pretty intense.
+First I had to start by doing my Rescue and EFR courses before getting into the skill sets and exercises.
 The rescue course was fun, but I was so bruised at the end of it.
-I was super surprised by what I’d achieved though, and it gave me confidence for my DM. the skills set, I didn’t find so easy and spent a lot of time going out with an instructor to practise.
-It took me until the assessment to master the skills but I achieved a great score, so practise clearly pays off.
+I was super surprised by what I’d achieved though, and it gave me confidence for my DM.
+The skills set, I didn’t find so easy and spent a lot of time going out with an instructor to practise.
+It took me until the assessment to master the skills.
+However, I achieved a great score, so practise clearly pays off.
 The swims were ok and I passed the with ok scores.

 But by switching BCD’s first, then find, then mask, everything went very smoothly.
 I got out the water feeling incredibly proud of myself.
-But the bit I enjoyed most was doing the boat management as it meant you were chatting with all the divers and sharing their excitement when you got out of the water.
+The bit I enjoyed most was doing the boat management.
+It meant you were chatting with all the divers and sharing their excitement when you got out of the water.
 In four weeks, I had managed to do my Rescue, EFR and DM.
-In two days I was starting the IDC!!!
+In two days I was starting the IDC!
 Next challenge.

 I hadn’t realised the IDC was going to be a whole load of classroom presentations.
 This created a huge problem because I can’t read the board or read the to screen to see the information.
 Also in an effort to be environmentally friendly we couldn’t print all the slides off so finally with the not so great wifi of Malapascua we managed to download the presentations on my iPad so I could enlarge the view.
 This made things a lot easier and I started to make progress.